-Thomas Gallagher was elected President of the Minnesota Society for Criminal Justice by a unanimous vote of its members on January 8, 2011.
+Thomas Gallagher was elected President of the Minnesota Society for Criminal Justice for a one-year term by a unanimous vote of its members on January 8, 2011.

 The Minnesota Society for Criminal Justice (MSCJ) is the oldest association of criminal defense lawyers in Minnesota.
 It is a lawyers’ College, meeting each month – sharing information and continuing legal education, providing support for litigation to help protect the rights of Minnesotans.

-The Minnesota Society for Criminal Justice also fights for justice both legislatively and through the courts.
-For example, the MSCJ Source Code Coalition led by MSCJ has been litigating the most significant and expensive fight against Minnesota’s unfair DWI laws in history: the CMI-Minnesota Intoxilyzer machine computer source code litigation in Minnesota.
+The Minnesota Society for Criminal Justice also fights for justice legislatively and through the courts.
+For example, the MSCJ Source Code Coalition led by MSCJ litigated the most significant and expensive fight against Minnesota’s unfair DWI laws in history: the CMI-Minnesota Intoxilyzer machine computer source code litigation in Minnesota.

 Minnesota Society for Criminal Justice attorneys fight for the civil rights and constitutional rights of the People against the government.